From Static Chatbots to Agentic AI: What the Next Wave of Automation Means for Your Business

 - Campaign orchestration: agents that design, execute, and optimize multi‑channel campaigns across email, ads, and social.

-- Lead nurturing: agents that personalize sequences based on behavior, adjust content dynamically, and surface high‑intent leads to sales teams.
+- Lead nurturing: agents that personalise sequences based on behaviour, adjust content dynamically, and surface high‑intent leads to sales teams.

 Operations and support